Our customers have been hired at: *Foot Note

 Express Your Enthusiasm

-Briefly reiterate your interest in the role and why you believe you are a good fit for the position and the company.
+Briefly reiterate your interest in the role and why you believe your skills and experience make you a great fit for the position and company.

 Politely Request an Update